aws-samples/redshift-immersionday-labs/lab2/README.md

 To *skip this lab* and complete the loading of this sample data using cloud formation, use the following link.
 [![Launch](../images/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=ImmersionLab2&templateURL=https://s3-us-west-2.amazonaws.com/redshift-immersionday-labs/lab2.yaml)

-Note: This cloud formation template will create a Lambda function which will trigger a Glue Python Shell script.
+Note: This cloud formation template will create a Lambda function which will trigger an asynchronous Glue Python Shell script.
 The Glue script assumes that the Redshift Cluster is publically accessible with an ingress rule of 0.0.0.0/0.
-If you have any issues with the deployment of the CloudFormation template, determine which resource failed.
-If the resource was in the load operation, navigate to the Cloudwatch Logs to determine the root cause:
+To monitor the load process and diagnose any load errors, see the following Cloudwatch Logs stream:
 ```
 https://console.aws.amazon.com/cloudwatch/home?#logStream:group=/aws-glue/python-jobs/output
 ```